kusumotonorio/factlog/README.md

 In the above code, logic predicates end with the character `o`, which is a convention borrowed from miniKanren and so on, and means relation.
 This is not necessary, but it is useful for reducing conflicts with the words of, the parent language, Factor.
 We really want to write them as: `cat°`, `mouse°` and `creature°`, but we use `o` because it's easy to type.

-**Goals** are questions that factlog tries to meet to be true.
-To represent a goal, write an array with a logic predicate followed by zero or more arguments. factlog converts such definitions to internal representations.
+**Goals** are questions tried to meet to be true.
+To represent a goal, write an array with a logic predicate followed by zero or more arguments.
+Such definitions are coverted to internal representations.
 ```
 { LOGIC-PREDICATE ARG1 ARG2 ... }
 { LOGIC-PREDICATE }